FENIX Trophy: Amateur clubs competing in alternative European Super League | DW | 23.09.2021

 Six months after the attempt to launch a European Super League, another new European football tournament started on Wednesday night.
 Among the participants in the FENIX Trophy are HFC Falke and FC United of Manchester.

-"Make friends, not millionaires," read the banner held up by the players of Hamburg side HFC Falke and the Prague Raptors of the Czech Republic ahead of kick-off on Wednesday night.
+"Make friends, not millionaires," read the banner held up by the players of both Hamburg's HFC Falke and the Czech Republic's Prague Raptors ahead of kickoff Wednesday night.
 "Let the Fenix fly!"

-"The Super League had one aim: profit maximization," said HFC Falke president Timo Oelenschläger in a recent interview with German magazine 11Freunde.
+"The Super League had one aim: profit maximization," HFC Falke President Timo Oelenschläger said in a recent interview with German magazine 11Freunde.

-The word FENIX is an anagram of F for "friendly," E for "European," N for "non-professional," I for "innovative," and X for "xenial," a word derived from the ancient Greek "xenos", meaning hospitality towards strangers and mutual respect for cultural differences.
+The word FENIX is an anagram of F for "friendly," E for "European," N for "nonprofessional," I for "innovative," and X for "xenial," a word derived from the ancient Greek "xenos," meaning hospitality toward strangers and mutual respect for cultural differences.
 Pronounced "phoenix," the mythical bird is also seen on the tournament's logo, representing a new football rising from the ashes of the old.

-The initial line-up also features several clubs who, in one way or another, have been adversely affected by the extreme commercialization of modern football and the processes which ultimately led to April's fateful attempt to launch a breakaway Super League.
+The initial lineup also features several clubs who, in one way or another, have been adversely affected by the extreme commercialization of modern football and the processes that ultimately led to April's fateful attempt to launch a breakaway Super League.

 HFC Falke, for example, were founded in 2014 by Hamburg supporters who were opposed to the creation of a separate professional football division at HSV, and now play in Germany's seventh tier.
 They were assisted at the time by representatives of FC United of Manchester, founded in 2005 by Manchester United supporters opposed to the takeover of their club by the Glazer family, and now also founder members of the FENIX Trophy.